Skip to content

 Other types of outbound calls are:

-• Lead generation - The outbound calls determine if a prospect is a qualified lead by asking questions and gathering information.
-They can be cold or warm, depending on whether the prospect has expressed interest.
+• Lead generation - Outbound calls determine if a prospect is a qualified lead by asking questions and gathering information.
+Depending on whether the prospect has expressed interest, they can be cold or warm.

 • Follow-up calls - When a potential buyer expresses interest in your product or service by executing an action such as filling in a form or signing up for a webinar or newsletter, SDRs need to follow up.
 Sales follow-ups are done via inbound cold calling and are a great way to nurture relationships.